Exploiting Multiple Sequence Lengths in Fast End to End Training for Image Captioning: Method

-where $b$ is the baseline computed according to \cite{luo2020better}, $r$ is the reward assigned to the sampled sequence referred as $y_{1:M}$ and $y^{*}_{1:M}$ is the ground truth caption.
-Although we adopt only two losses, in this work each training stage is split into two additional steps in order to allow a broader number of computational resources to reproduce this work.
-More details are provided in Section \ref{training_section}.
+$b$ is the baseline computed according to \cite{luo2020better} and $r(y_{1:T}^{s})$ is the CIDEr-D reward assigned to the sampled sequence $y_{1:T}^{s}$.

+Although we optimize the model on two loss functions, for each one of them, the training stage is efficiently split into two additional steps to allow a broader number of computational resources to reproduce this work.